RESEARCH STARTER

 New Yorkers are known for their immense loyalty to their home city, as shown in the number of songs, movies, books, and plays in which the city itself appears as a central character.
 One important example is the song "New York, New York," which became a popular standard as performed by Frank Sinatra.
 Another is the 2009 hit song "Empire State of Mind" by Jay-Z and Alicia Keys.

-According to a May 2019 article in the New York Times, the US Census Bureau reported in April 2019 that New York City's population had decreased in 2017 and 2018, and that such outflows were occurring in eight out of ten of the nation's largest metropolitan areas and in thirty of its forty-four largest counties.
+According to a May 2019 article in the New York Times, the US Census Bureau reported in April 2019 that New York City's population had decreased in 2017 and 2018 and that such outflows were occurring in eight out of ten of the nation's largest metropolitan areas and in thirty of its forty-four largest counties.
 According to the article, although the cities are "hotbeds of innovation and economic activity," they do not provide workers with different levels of education the same level of opportunity.
 In the mid-to-late twentieth century, workers with only a high school education could earn more working in a large city than they could in other areas.
 In the twenty-first century, workers without four-year college degrees found that their wages in the city had decreased while the cost of living in the city had increased.
 However, the population of New York City increased by 629,057 people, a record high, from 2010 to 2020.
+The population continued increasing into the mid-2020s.

 Economy

 The New York City metro area is the largest urban economy in the world.
-The city's gross domestic product was steadily increased from 2001 to 2022, when it reached $1.87 trillion.
+The city's gross domestic product was steadily increased from 2001 to 2023, when it reached $1.91 trillion.
 It is the nation's chief financial market, as well as the center of the US broadcasting industry.
 Other important industries are health care, professional business services, real estate, fashion, entertainment, trade and transportation, and technology.
 The tourism industry gained new strength in the 1990s due to a reduction in the city's crime rate.
 Although Mayor Rudolph Giuliani took and was given credit for the 56 percent decrease in the city's violent crime rate during his eight-year tenure, independent studies have not been able to link the transformation to his administration's policing tactics and policies.
 His campaign to clean up and redevelop Times Square was met with praise from businesses and tourists, while many New York residents criticized what they saw as the homogenization of the city's unique character and culture.

 The city's economy suffered somewhat following the terrorist attacks of September 2001.
 The World Trade Center was home to many international firms, which lost not only their records but also many employees in the attacks.
-Tourism also suffered a decline following the attacks, but New York City has been attracting increasing numbers of tourists each year in the decade following the attack.
+Tourism also suffered a decline following the attacks, but New York City has been attracting increasing numbers of tourists each year in the decades following the attack.

 Landmarks